How Not To Get Lost In Skiathos And The Sporades Islands Of Greece

 How Not To Get Lost In Skiathos And The Sporades

-Now, I didn’t drink on this trip, I haven’t drunk alcohol for just over 9 months now including on my last 2 holidays to Malta and Lanzarote but typically (as I do) I still managed to get myself in a situation.
-I guess people would say perhaps it isn’t just the alcohol with me lol but staying sober on holiday it is a different experience and it isn’t as boring as some people will think it is.
+Now, I didn’t drink on this trip, I haven’t drunk alcohol now for just over 9 months – including on my last 2 holidays to Malta and Lanzarote but typically (as I do) I still managed to get myself in a situation.
+I guess people would say perhaps “it isn’t just the alcohol with me” lol but still, staying sober on holiday it is a different experience and it isn’t as boring as some people will think it is.

-You can easily get around the Island by following the numbers of the bus stops up and down the road.
-It might be a long walk though but this is a good thing to know and of course you can always just get on the bus for 2 euros.
+You can easily get around the Island by following the numbers of the bus stops – up and down the road.
+The bus is only 2 euros as well and they run typically from 7AM until midnight.

-It’s that easy But anyway – the reason I got lost (kind of) is because I left the Island on a boat tour from Skiathos which should have took me back to Skiathos later on, but it did not.
-After my tour finished at 9pm at night I was in mainland Greece.
+It’s that easy, but anyway – the reason I got lost (kind of) is because I left the Island on a boat tour from Skiathos which should have took me back to Skiathos later on.
+This was pretty daft of me because rather than ending up back in Skiathos after my tour finished at 9pm at night I found myself stuck in mainland Greece.

 How I Got Lost In Skiathos And The Sporades

 As it happened, my dilemma was that I ended up in Mainland Greece at Amalipollis Port near Volos after getting on the wrong boat during my 2nd boat tour of the holiday.
-My first cruise was on the same boat I got on (I think) – definitely the same cruise line (Elizabeth Cruises) – pretty sure the same captain was on both tours.
+My first cruise was on the same boat (I think) – definitely the same cruise line (Elizabeth Cruises) and I’m pretty sure the same captain was on both tours.

 But here was the thing – this boat tour I ended up on by mistake wasn’t an English speaking tour (French I think it was).
-They have different cruises for different tourists – one where they speak English and others where they don’t.
+They have different cruises for different tourists (I think) one where they speak English and others where they don’t.

 So anyway, I knew after the boat had left Lalaria Beach on Skiathos that I wasn’t supposed to get on here.
 My friend who was also on Holiday in Skiathos said to me that “I must have done this on purpose”.

-I really want to be honest as possible about this – I was joking on Facebook about the boat I was on.
-It looked like it had seen better days, and as I was typing about this it left the beach.
+I really want to be honest as possible here about this – I was joking on Facebook about the boat I was on before.
+It looked like it had seen better days, and as I was typing about this it left the beach and I thought it had just dropped us off.

-In my head I thought maybe they was dropping us all off for us to board the other boat but really I wasn’t 100% sure about this – I kind of thought what the hell – I’d just get on and hope this was what I was supposed to do.
+In my head I thought “maybe they was dropping us all off for us to board the other boat” but really I wasn’t 100% sure about this and really it was more of a case of me thinking “”what the hell – if it’s not my boat I’ll just get on and hope for the best”.

-Very silly, it didn’t take me long to realise what I’d done – the first stop was Skopelos after this, and really I should have stayed here and found my way back via one of the sea taxis but I thought I would save my money and get back on the cruise boat and hope for the best.
-That it would go to Skiathos.
+Very silly, it didn’t take me long to realise what I’d done – the first stop was Skopelos after this, and really I should have maybe stayed here and found my way back via one of the sea taxis or something – but I thought I would save my money and get back on the cruise boat and hope it goes back to Skiathos..

-I kind of had to just sit there and hope no one spoke to me because I’m sure if they realised I was English I would have been found out.
+I kind of had to just sit there and hope no one spoke to me because I’m sure if they realised I was English they would have realized I was on the wrong boat.

 It just got worse from that point onwards – it then dawned on me that I couldn’t top up my Caxton travel card and I had no other cards on me to transfer any money.

-I’d have been stuck in Greece with only 40 euros, a phone that was about to die and a flight to catch the next day from Skiathos.
+It would have basically meant that I’d have been stuck in Greece with only 40 euros, a phone that was about to die and a flight to catch the next day from Skiathos back to England.

 I will share the song below…